 To make a long story short, I moved from Arkansas in the Fall of 2015 to study music business and production at Belmont University.
 My original focus was on propelling my own artistic vision forward, not helping others manifest theirs.

 But I couldn't let this idea go.
 The more I thought about it the more excited I got.
 I had to find the right people to make it happen.

 What makes me so passionate about HOME is that it isn't about competition among artists and scarcity of lucrative deals.
-It's about making the resources needed to grow a sustainable music career immediately accessible.
+It's about having the resources needed to grow a sustainable music career and making them immediately accessible.